-From the "Signal Output Check" text scroll, hold the magnet over PGM1 or PGM2 until the "" prompt appears and then hold continuously for an additional 10 seconds.
+From the "Signal Output Check" text scroll, hold the magnet over PGM1 or PGM2 until the "▼" prompt appears and then hold continuously for an additional 10 seconds.
 Once initiated, the display will scroll "Simulation Active" until the function is stopped.
 During simulation mode, the 4-20mA value will be increased from 4.0mA to 20.0mA (in 1% of range increments at about a 1 second update rate) and then decreased from 20.0mA to 4.0mA.
+The value of the Modbus concentration register (40002) will also be increased and decreased in the same manner.